curiosdevcookie/ascii-art-on-elixir/README.md

 The code is split into 5 parts:

-1. The definition of the module `WeLove` contains the global variable `love`, and the functions `character_at` and `heart`.
+1. The definition of the module `WeLove` contains the module attribute `love`, and the functions `character_at` and `heart`.

-2. The global variable `love` stores the value "Elixir ".
+2. The module attribute `love` stores the value "Elixir ".
 Of course, you can change the value to whatever you want.
 However, paying homage to our beloved Elixir lang seemed kinda fitting to start with 🙃.

 3. The function `character_at` is a helper function that takes three arguments: "@love" is expected to be a string, while "x" and "y" are expected to be integers.